emptydev1/dynamicdb/README.md

   <img src="https://img.shields.io/github/license/emptydev1/dynamicdb.svg" alt="license">
 </p>

-<p>DynamicDB is a database produced using Node.js and stored in BSON format, offering high performance and scalability.</p>
+<p>A local database package that has support for SQLite and BSON.</p>

 <h1 align="center">Features</h1>

-- High performance and scalability
+- It has two types of data storage, SQLite and BSON.
-- Stores data in BSON format
+- Easy to use and returns responses quickly.
-- Easy to use and returns responses quickly
+- High performance and scalability.

 <h1 align="center">Instalation</h1>